Year: 2023

 Land Use Request Form

 Greenacres Foundation (GAF) has extensive woodlands and agricultural land which may be of interest to researchers.
+Projects must be directed through a charitable avenue (e.g. a non-profit entity such as a university or 501c3).
 Researchers applying for GAF grants and researchers looking for field locations for their own research can request to use Greenacres properties.
 All requests will need the approval of the Greenacres Leadership Team.
 Guidelines for using GAF property will be dependent on the location and nature of the request and will be determined on a case by case basis.
 Greenacres is a working farm and educational site and there may be periodic limitations to accessing the land.
 Researchers must communicate with GAF regarding planned visits and what work is taking place each visit.